 GraphMerger: AutomateWP2ProcedureGraphMerger for merging FragmentGraph-s into an EntailmentGraphRaw

-CollapsedGraphGenerator: SimpleCollapsedGraphGenerator to build an EntailmentGraphCollapsed from an EntailmentGraphRaw
+GraphOptimizer: SimpleGraphOptimizer to build an EntailmentGraphCollapsed from an EntailmentGraphRaw

 Future versions of the class will make the initialization of these interfaces flexible, as the LAP and EDA already are (they are passed as arguments to the constructor).

-Use Case 2: class UseCaseTwoRunnerPrototype (eu.excitementproject.tl.toplevel.usecaseonerunner)
+Use Case 2: class UseCaseTwoRunnerPrototype [Kathrin] (eu.excitementproject.tl.toplevel.usecaseonerunner)

 The UseCaseTwoRunnerPrototype provides an implementation of the UseCaseTwoRunner interface, which has one interface method annotateCategories(JCas cas, EntailmentGraphRaw graph).
 In the current implementation, this method annotates categories on the given input CAS based on an input entailment graph using the following module implementations: